yingkitw/granite-code-prompt/wca/WCA_chat_cpp.md

 ### 1. Code Generation

-- create a empty file of `filename`.cpp
+- create a empty file of test.cpp

 - chat in WCA